 Who should take The Lab?

 The Lab is perfect for all word lovers.
 People who had never taken a writing class see The Lab as an entryway.
 Extensively published writers use The Lab to expand a project.
 Those in-between have worked at The Lab to develop a portfolio for MFA applications or literary magazine submissions.
-Whether you're wanting to blow up/blow out/expand an existing project or start a new one, writers of all levels have found the six week sessions fruitful.
+Whether you're wanting to blow up/blow out/expand an existing project or start a new one, writers of all levels have found the six-week sessions fruitful.

 I am always finding new ways into the creative process, I have over 70 (and growing) completely original "experiments."
 Sometimes I offer a "Greatest Hits" cycle.
 In either case, you'll be able to take The Lab as many times as you'd like.
-While the methodology is similar from week-to-week, the outcome of the experiments vary along with the people who sign up.
+While the methodology is similar from week-to-week, the outcome of the experiments varies along with the people who sign up.